Pirnox/RTM_Pinger/README.md

 # RTM_Pinger

-`RTM_Pinger` is a simple graphical tool for taking a ping test and presenting it in a chart style.
+`RTM_Pinger` -  Response Time Manager. is a simple graphical tool for taking a ping test and presenting it in a chart style.

 ## Features